-What’s impressive about the Canon EOS RP in terms of its design is its overall size and weight.
-You expect the mirrorless camera to be smaller and lighter than a normal sized DSLR, but when the RP is even smaller than some of Canon’s DSLRs with APS-C sensors than you really have a winner on your hands in terms of ultimate portability.
+What’s impressive about the Canon EOS RP in terms of its design, is its overall size and weight.
+Making it to be the best feature in this Canon camera.
+You expect the mirrorless camera to be smaller and lighter than a normal sized DSLR, but the RP is even smaller than some of Canon’s DSLRs with APS-C sensors than you really have a winner on your hands in terms of ultimate portability.
 While the 6D Mark II never was the biggest and the heaviest camera out there with a total weight of 765 grams, the RP itself is noticeably easier to lug around by weighing only 485 grams and housing all of its features inside dimensions of 133 x 85 x 70mm.
 What’s even more important to mention is that no sacrifices have been made to handling and the feel in the hand and in simple terms, the EOS RP feels just like a small DSLR when you’re holding it.
 It’s obvious that Canon didn’t want to accept any compromises in this regard and that their plan was to make the transition from a DSLR to a mirrorless camera as smooth as possible for their loyal customers and even those coming from other brands.
 We also like the included control scheme, which features enough buttons and dials to satisfy the needs of even the more demanding photographers out there and will make you feel right at home or if you’ve previously used a mid-range Canon DSLR or one of their top of the line APS-C mirrorless cameras.
 We also appreciate the addition of weather sealing, which will help you use the RP efficiently in those situations where the weather or harsh conditions would get in the way of you taking all the important pictures you need.
 Still, we wouldn’t suggest that you submerge the RP in the water or even take it in the heavy rain since it’s level of weather protection is not as high as on those high-end cameras that are much more expensive and were specifically made to be used in every possible situation in which the photographer finds himself in.

 Let us start with the front.
-Other than the usual stuff like the lens mount, the lens release button and the AF-assist beam/Self-timer/Remote control lamp, you’ll also be able to find the two of the microphones capable of recording stereo sound (on most cameras of this type they are usual located on the top, near the hotshoe port).
-Interestingly enough, Canon has decided to retain the same silver “R” logo that was also a part of the original EOS R and not change it to “RP” and thus, it will be hard to find any difference between the two cameras if you look at them from the front.
-The left side of the Canon EOS RP houses that impressive array of different ports (the remote control terminal, external microphone jack, headphone jack and also the micro-USB and the type-C HDMI ports), while the right side of the camera body is completely clear of any prominent features.
+Other than the usual stuff like the lens mount, the lens release button and the AF-assist beam/Self-timer/Remote control lamp, you’ll also be able to find the two of the microphones capable of recording stereo sound (on most cameras of this type they are usually located on the top, near the hotshoe port).
+Interestingly enough, Canon has decided to retain the same silver “R” logo that was also a part of the original EOS R and did not change it to “RP”.
+Thus, it will be hard to find any difference between the two cameras if you look at them from the front.
+The left side of the Canon EOS RP houses that impressive array of different ports (the remote control terminal, external microphone jack, headphone jack and also the micro-USB and the type-C HDMI ports, (which you cannot find in Powershot G9 X Mark II) while the right side of the camera body is completely clear of any prominent features.
 Instead, the obligatory card slot has been moved to the bottom and now shares the same compartment as the battery.
 The top of the camera holds no less than four dials in total (the On/Off, mode, quick control and the main dials) but also a standard hotshoe port for all of your accessories like an external flash or a shotgun microphone, a Movie shooting button, the shutter button, the M-Fn (or the Multi-function button, which you’ll be able to customize to your own liking) and lastly, the Multi-function lock switch.
 In the end, it is time to see what the back of the EOS RP offers in terms of different functionality.
 First, there’s the obvious things like the fully articulating touchscreen and the EVF (coupled with its dioptric adjustment knob and the eye sensor), the Menu button, the AF-On, AE lock/FE lock and the AF point/Index/Magnify/Reduce buttons, as well as the four-way navigation controller with a Q/Set button in its center and the Info, Playback and Erase button located around it.
 You’ll also be able to assign different functions to each of the directional buttons on the navigation controller, but we’ll talk more about that when we touch on the topic of customization.

 In conclusion, there are not many things to complain about when it comes to the EOS RP and its overall body design.
 The more serious professionals out there will miss having a couple more buttons to work with and will also be in need of a secondary card slot, but everything that this camera does offer is perfectly catered to the type of audience its targeted at and these are the casual photographers and enthusiasts not looking for a portable full frame camera that is less expensive than any flagship offering out there.
 If there’s one thing you can count on when purchasing a Canon camera is that you’ll be getting an exceptionally good experience while using its user interface or while digging through its menu systems.
 The company has perfected this area of their cameras years ago and it certainly shows on the EOS RP.
 No matter what you do while the camera is powered on, it always feels very smooth, responsive and finely optimized.
 This also holds true if you decide to pick the touch screen as your primary way of interacting with the camera since it feels no different than using one on a modern smartphone device.
 The interface itself has also been made in a way that it doesn’t matter if it’s being navigated with the help of the navigation controller or the touchscreen as the usability of the camera won’t be affected in any way no matter which input method you choose.